High School Curriculum

 Prerequisite: Two Credits of Art

 This advanced course will build on experiences students gained in previous courses.
 It will involve an intense study of the media and/or mixed media that the student chooses.
-This course will prepare college bound students in skills of studio work, time management, self-discovery, and critique.
+The second semester will involve the making and creating of a sketchbook that will be built throughout the semester.
+This will also be in addition to the projects given.
+This course will prepare college bound students in skills of studio work, time management, and self-discovery.

 Band is a course whose primary focus is performance but also deals with the academic area of music.
 Students are expected to learn terms and concepts that will aid in the performance of band music.
 The band program is divided into several areas including concert band, marching band, pep band.
 All students enrolled in band are a part of these ensembles.
 Other offerings include jazz band, small ensembles usually meet off of school time (before/after school, evenings).
 Several concerts are performed each year.
 In addition to concerts, contests, festivals, parades, etc. are participated in by the band.